P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

     :::text
     E               #3  0x00007ff51cf8b40a in queue_item__destroy (self=0x104ac60, deallocator=0x7ff51cc68850 <__GI___libc_free>) at /home/gabriele/Projects/cunit/src/cache.c:37

-This tells us _exactly_ where the probem occurred.
+This tells us _exactly_ where the problem occurred.
 Now that we have this information we can fix the test and make the test suite happy again! 🎉